What Is a Home Study Within Foster Care and Adoption?

 The interview process, for instance, covers family history, your support system, parenting style, employment, financial information, and more.

-The home study is a crucial part of the foster care process, and each piece ensures the child and the family will be a good fit.
+The home study is a crucial part of the foster care process, and each piece ensures the child and the foster family will be a good fit.

 How Long Does the Home Study Take?

-The home study involves:
+The home study typically takes 2-3 months to complete, which involves:

 - Training and interviews

 - Financial statements